FORMULATRIX® is proud to be collaborating with research labs around the world in this fight against the SAR-CoV-2 virus.

 The following list includes links to some common kits being used for testing the presence of the SARS-CoV-2 viral RNA.
 Examples of the PCR methods used with these kits include RT-PCR and qPCR.

-Due to the high demand for reagents, such as Master Mix, and tips to set up reactions for analysis, many new and current customers have turned to our MANTIS® and TEMPEST® liquid handlers for COVID screening.
+Due to the high demand for reagents, such as Master Mix, and tips to set up reactions for analysis, many new and current customers have turned to our MANTIS® and TEMPEST® liquid dispensers for COVID screening.
 Since the MANTIS and TEMPEST are contact and consumable free, as well as precise for miniaturization of reaction volumes, they are ideal for not only cost savings but also allows for higher testing throughput with less reagent.
-You will find links to some of our customers using our MANTIS and TEMPEST liquid handlers for COVID screening and SARS-CoV-2 analysis below.
+You will find links to some of our customers using our MANTIS and TEMPEST liquid dispensers for COVID screening and SARS-CoV-2 analysis below.

 COVID-19 SCAN molecular workflow - Open access protocol, University of Washington, Lea Starita.
 Available at Protocols.io